 Dinosaur River Expeditions

 In 1909, paleontologist Earl Douglass was searching for fossils for the Carnegie Museum when he discovered a formation layered with prehistoric plant and animal fossils.
-A quarry was established there and it proved to be one of the world's best window into late-Jurassic-period dinosaurs.
-Dinosaur National Monument was created in 1915 to protect 80 acres in the quarry area.
+A quarry was established and in 1915 Dinosaur National Monument was created to protect 80 acres in the quarry area.
 Today the monument includes 210,844 acres.
 Read more...

 From Salt Lake City to Vernal, UT is approximately 173 miles.